 Each PowerPoint slide must have a title.
 There’s a way to make the title invisible if you want the entire space for a visual.
 Scroll down to “Systematically hide slide titles”.

-Add Alt-text for all visuals.
+Add Alt-text (alternative text) for all visuals.
 This is important for any shape, graph, chart, illustration, figure, etc. It’s also really important when text on the visual is small.
 Here’s information about how to write appropriate Alt-text.

 Check the reading order of the slides.